Fare banner

 How Fare runs games

 As an avid reader, voracious speaker (both socially and in my day job), and communal goof, I enjoy creating worlds with other people.
 I want my players to be involved in the worldbuilding just as much as I am, to the extent they are interested.
 I love roleplaying NPCs, but especially love it when my players become comfortable RPing with each other, not just me as the DM/NPC.
-I tend to lean to having more impactful, high-stakes combat.
+I tend to lean on more impactful, high-stakes combat.
 As a result, I tend to run fewer in terms of volume.
 Quality over quantity when it comes to combat for me, personally.
 In short, my games are about 60-70% RP/Exploration and 30-40% combat.

 Fare's ideal table